Best Organic Prenatal Vitamin Guide

 The bottom line here is that the best prenatal vitamins will have methylated folate, rather than folic acid.
 If a supplement does contain folic acid, there is no reason for it to ever be higher than 600 micrograms.

-You’ve probably heard a lot of buzz around how crucial omega-3s are for the optimal development of a fetus.
+You’ve probably heard a lot of buzz about how crucial omega-3s are for the optimal development of a fetus.

 While omega-6 fatty acids are abundant and readily available, omega-3 fatty acids make up a much lower proportion of the modern American diet.